vinod1988/Apigee-Client-Library-for-Objective-C/README.md

 Installation
 ------------

-1. Add ASIHTTPRequest to your app.
-ASIHTTPRequest is available at https://github.com/pokeb/asi-http-request.
-Installation instructions are at http://allseeing-i.com/ASIHTTPRequest/Setup-instructions.

-2. Add Security.framework to your project
+1. Add Security.framework to your project

-3. Copy all files in the Apigee Library folder into your project.
+2. Copy all files in the Apigee Library folder into your project.

 Usage
 -----